-Nupur Sanon Gets Emotional While Praising Her Sister Kriti Sanon After Watching Panipat!
+Nupur Sanon Gets Emotional While Praising Sister Kriti Sanon Post Watching Panipat!

 Kriti Sanon's sister, Nupur Sanon is all praises for her sister after watching Panipat.
-Nupur, who recently appeared along with Akshay Kumar in 'Filhaal', penned down a beautiful note for Kriti on her Instagram page and left the netizens awwing over the Sanon sister bond!
+Nupur, who recently appeared along with Akshay Kumar in 'Filhaal', penned down a beautiful note for Kriti on her Instagram page and left netizens 'awwing' over the Sanon sister bond!

 Nupur wrote, "I'm extremely proud and emotional as I type this caption and this is going to be a long one because our very own #PARVATIBAI deserves every bit of this♥️ I'm sure people sitting next to me must be feeling I'm crazy 'cause I cried at odd places .. but 'Khushi ke aansoon' aise hi hote hain .. :")@kritisanon you star !!
 You beautiful talented STAR!!!"